squigglesql/squigglesql/README.md

 }
 ```

-Notice has we use CustomerDao.addToQuery call to join orders with customers in a single query.
+Notice haw we use `CustomerDao.addToQuery` call to join orders with customers in a single query.
 Then you just need to
 call `customer.apply(rs)` function to read a proper Customer instance referred by the Order.

 Now you can easily select full Order instances in the same way as above: